 It includes recipes, step-by-step tutorials, and videos showing visitors how they can make quick and easy meals as an everyday cook.

 Green Kitchen Stories features healthy vegetarian recipes by the Swedish-based couple, David Frenkiel and Luise Vindahl.
 Luise describes herself as the hippie-health-minded one, while David considers himself a vegetarian, food stylist, and photographer.

 David and Luise chose the name for their blog to represent their efforts to come up with healthy vegetarian recipes using whole food and organic products.
 They aim for their recipes to be as simple and pure as possible.

 10. Serious Eats

 As its name suggests, Serious Eats takes a considered approach to the art of cooking.
-As well as the usual selection of recipes (split into Chicken, Pizza, Cocktails, Pasta, Burgers, Sandwiches, Desserts, and Salad) it includes an extensive section on Techniques.
+As well as the usual selection of recipes (split into Course, Ingredients, Method, World Cuisine, Holidays & Seasons, Diet) it includes an extensive section on Techniques.
 There is an entire section of the website devoted to grilling different types of food.

 Serious Eats includes a fascinating Features section.
-This includes pages ranging from Know Your Ingredients to Food Histories to guides to both steak and eggs.
+This includes pages ranging from Dining Out to Personal Essays.

 Serious Eats searches for definitive recipes, demonstrates trailblazing techniques and hard-core science and provides innovative guides to essential food and drink.